 First, there’s the Easy Run, commonly known as the “quick stop” when you just need to grab a few items.
 For this purpose, there are tens of thousands of bodegas, delis, and vegetable stands that are literally next door or downstairs.
 Joining them are entrenched local players like Key Foods (270 locations) and CTown (140 locations).
 These stores don’t offer the massive assortment and delightful experience of a Wegmans.
 However, their operators have had decades to snap up prime real estate.
 Many have upped their game by offering the niche packaged goods and organic produce once only available at Whole Foods and Trader Joe’s.
 With one location in a somewhat remote corner of Brooklyn, Wegmans isn’t competing for Easy Run dollars.

-The second type of grocery, often referred to as the “bit shop,” involves some combination of planning ahead, going out of your way, and buying more.
-If we’re talking about the out-of-your-way run, I expect Wegmans to succeed in their current location and soon move to Manhattan to compete for these dollars.
+The second type of grocery run involves some combination of planning ahead, going out of your way, and really filling up your cart.
+If we’re talking about competing to be the best supermarket for this kind of serious grocery run, I expect Wegmans to succeed in their current location and make a move to Manhattan to compete for these dollars.
 When cost isn’t a concern, you’ll go out of the way to Whole Foods for the best organic bok choy/antibiotic & hormone free, grass fed, free range beef/sustainably wild caught seafood.
 Trader Joe’s is the go-to for everything bagel seasoning and dark chocolate peanut butter with the added bonus of being easy on the wallet.
 I’d put my money on Wegmans also inspiring New Yorkers to go out of their way.
 Wegmans private label products are great values.
 Health conscious shoppers and those who prioritize sustainability will find plenty to love about the experience as well.

 Same-Same, but Better